HomeDing/homeding.github.io/elements/pwmout.md

+---
-# The PWMOut Element
+title: The PWMOut Element

-::: excerpt pwmout
+id: pwmout
+tags: ["Element"]
+description: Support GPIO output pins for PWM signals.
+excerpt: >
   The PWMOutElement is used to create a variable PWM signal at the specified output pin.
-This can e.g. be used to drive a LED or a servo motor.
+This can be used to drive a LED or a servo motor.
+---

+# {{data.title}}

+::: excerpt {{data.id}}
+{{data.excerpt}}
 :::